LetThereBeDwight/sigaws/README.md

 An Elixir library to sign and verify HTTP requests using AWS Signature V4.

+Forked from [this library](https://github.com/handnot2/sigaws) and updated to add OTP 24 support

 [![Inline docs](http://inch-ci.org/github/handnot2/sigaws.svg)](http://inch-ci.org/github/handnot2/sigaws)

 ## Installation

-This package can be installed by adding `sigaws` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `sigaws_otp_24` to your list of dependencies in `mix.exs`:

 ```elixir